foss-for-synopsys-dwc-arc-processors/embarc_osp/example/baremetal/test/iotdk/mpu9250_test/README.rst

     NO

  * Design Concept
-    This example is designed to test MPU9250 sensor in iotdk board.
+    This example is designed to test MPU9250 sensor in iotdk board with MPU9250 internal DMP module.

  * Usage Manual
-    Outputs accelerometer, gyroscope, magnetometer raw data get from MPU9250 to the console.
+    Outputs pitch, roll, yaw get from MPU9250 DMP to the console.

  * Extra Comments
     NO